Brachial neuritis physiotherapyBy Nigel Chua

-They start to notice a weakness first and then they find that their affected muscles begins to waste (known as atrophy) which is often visible, such as a winging scapula (see the picture), and this can make it very hard for them to lift and move the affected arm.
+They start to notice a weakness first and then they find that their affected muscles begin to waste (known as atrophy).
+This is often visible, such as a winging scapula, which can make it very hard for them to lift and move the affected arm.

-The weakness may be challenging, but fortunately most are usually temporary (short termed).
+The weakness may be challenging, but fortunately is usually temporary.

 If the sensory nerves are affected than your sensation is altered and you may notice some

 - pins and needles